ahmadshaheer/signoz-design-system-2/packages/theme/README.md

-# Core Package
+# theme Package

-This is the core package of our project.
+This is the theme package of our project.
 It provides essential theming functionality and components for managing the application's visual appearance.

 ## Features